 The Saudi Arabian Cultural Mission* verifies your credentials with both your school and licensing body, and stamps them with proof of authenticity.
-This process usually takes between 4 and 7 business days to complete.
+This process usually takes 2- 4 weeks to complete.
 Your visa application cannot be submitted to the Saudi Embassy without this step being completed.

 At this point, you have completed the requirements of STEP I, which to repeat, are:

 • submitted your passport renewal application (if applicable);

 • requested your official transcripts and verification letter OR verification letter confirming US registration (for candidates with foreign credentials);

 Next, courier (using an overnight service) the following documents to your recruitment company:

 • official transcripts and verification letter (if they are not being sent directly from the school to your recruitment company) OR verification letter confirming US registration (for candidates with foreign credentials);

 • copies of your diploma/degree/certificate/current professional license/passport copy (only if you have not already sent these documents to your recruitment company);